 21 Oct 2024

 This article has been reviewed by Lester Morse, Director of Rehabs UK, who has over 30 years’ experience helping individuals overcome various forms of addiction.
-Rehabs UK is a leading authority in addiction treatment and recovery and offers a range of services and support including detox and rehabilitation programmes as well as therapy.
+Rehabs UK is a leading authority in addiction treatment and recovery and offers a range of connected services and support including detox and rehabilitation programmes as well as therapy.

 Interventions are important for those who are deep into addiction, they provide a supportive environment to help get the individual to accept their addiction and seek help.
 80-90% of interventions are successful and are often recommended by addiction specialists for almost anyone dealing with addiction.